 Olympus E-M5 versus Olympus E-M10 II

 The Olympus OM-D E-M5 and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in February 2012 and August 2015.
 Both the E-M5 and the E-M10 II are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 15.9 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Olympus E-M5 and the Olympus E-M10 II.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M5 – represents 100 percent across all the size and weight measures).